 This kitchen mat has beveled edges and rounded corners, and its surface is embossed with a pretty scroll pattern for a pop of visual interest.
-It comes in gray or brown colors, and it has a anti-slip bottom that will keep it in place on your floor.
-The surface is waterproof and easy-to-clean, and the brand has a matching 17 x 28 inch mat if you want a coordinated appearance.
+It comes in gray or brown colors, and it has an anti-slip bottom that will keep it in place on your floor.
+The surface is waterproof and easy to clean, and the brand has a matching 17 x 28-inch mat if you want a coordinated appearance.

-Our top pick is the Sky Solutions Sky Mat, Comfort Anti Fatigue Mat because it hits the sweet spot between firm and soft.
+Our top pick is the Sky Solutions Anti-Fatigue Sky Mat because it hits the sweet spot between firm and soft.
 It's thick, grippy, and comes in a range of sizes and colors.
 Looking for something suited to high foot traffic?
 Look no further than the GelPro NewLife Bio-Foam Comfort Mat.
 This firm, durable option is almost an inch thick, offering outstanding support even after several hours of use.

 What to Look for in an Anti-Fatigue Mat

 Most are constructed with various soft materials like foam or gel, or even both.
-Dr. Lees recommends polyurethane, which is a foam found in many commercial mats designed to stand up to continual usage.
-The top surface is typically protected with some kind of cover, often waterproof vinyl or polyurethane.
+Dr. Kevin Lees recommends polyurethane, which is a foam found in many commercial mats designed to stand up to continual usage.
+The top surface is typically protected with some kind of cover—often waterproof vinyl or polyurethane.
 This also helps with cleaning up and protects the mat from spills.

 Size and Thickness